 This works in the buyer’s favor – the savvy buyer – who is seeking to close the deal on discounted homes.
 In other words, sellers are serious on selling, and buyers are in a better position to negotiate.

 As corny as it may sound, people are willing to go a step further to help others during the festive season.
 The same also goes for companies on the receiving end of the mortgage loan approval process.

 If you are not expecting guests or any parties this festive or are the type not so much into Christmas, house-hunting during the holidays can be a truly brilliant idea.
-Go on, look up a few properties this season and see what you unearth!
+Go on, look up a few properties this season, check out the Millstone Landing in Hardeeville, SC by Landmark 24 Homes and see what you unearth!